 Flexible working environments can be of great benefit to the development of an organization.
 The ability to engage people who can work remotely opens up so many possibilities.

 For instance, your organization doesn’t have to limit its talent search to those who are available locally.
-Because of the features that the Windows 365 Cloud PC offers, certain projects can be completed by individuals working together and collaborating from different parts of the world.
+Because of the features that the Windows 365 Cloud PC offers, certain projects are now seamless to manage and complete by individuals working together and collaborating from different parts of the world.

-And Microsoft ensures that you’ll be able to do that without difficulty by providing you with your favorite apps including Microsoft Teams, Microsoft Edge, Microsoft OneDrive, as well as your trusted Office apps.
+And Microsoft ensures that you’ll be able to do that without issue.
+And it provides you with your favorite apps including Microsoft Teams, Microsoft Edge, Microsoft OneDrive, as well as your trusted Office apps.